ajour/ajour/README.md

 Instead of double clicking it, right click and choose "Open".
 That should successfully open Ajour.

+**_Where does Ajour stores its configurations?_**

+Ajour will generate a folder in the following directory:

+macOS / Linux:
+- `$HOME/.config/ajour`

+Windows:

+- `%APPDATA%\ajour`

+Inside this folder Ajour will keep a configuration file for storing different user settings, a log file with events from the last session, a fingerprint file with hashed fingerprints for each addon and a theme folder with custom themes.

 **_Why Rust?_**

 We wanted to create an application which natively compiles to both Windows, Linux and macOS while at the same time is as performant and reliable as possible.